 This is part three in our series on best practices for Presentations in Digital Signage with Rise Vision.
-You can visit here to see the rest of the best practices.

 Use the Golden Ratio – Using the image referenced in this Forum discussion, all the boxes are sub-divided with the Golden Ratio and hence all elements in the Presentation can be made sizes in relation to one another.
 Very handy for Presentations being built at 1920 x 1080.